 So when Joel finally fights through tens of human Firefly soldiers and bursts into the operating room to find Ellie surrounded by doctors about to perform surgery on her – the choice was clear.
 In fractions of a second, the following dialogue went through my mind as I carried out the actions in the game:

 How would Joel respond in this moment?
 He wouldn’t hesitate.
 Joel would kill the doctors, and carry Ellie to safety.
-I want to give Joel the opportunity to prolong Ellie’s story – but I want her to live too.
+I want to give Joel the opportunity to prolong Ellie’s story – and I want her to live too.

 So without even trying to investigate another option when I walked into the operating room, I shot and killed the doctors.
 I did not wait to find out if I could walk further into the room to talk to them or use a stealth takedown to knock them out to keep them alive.